 Electric blinds can be opened and closed at the touch of a button (usually with a remote control or wall-mounted panel), making them really easy and convenient to use.
-They are especially useful for windows that are high up or difficult to access, or for rooms where lots of blinds need adjusting at once, such as conservatories.
+They are especially useful for windows that are high up or difficult to access, or for rooms where lots of blinds need adjusting at once, such as conservatories or extensions.

 You can add the technology to a wide range of blind styles and some electric blinds are now available wire-free, which means there is no boxed in cabling and no hanging cords, so they can be easily fitted and are ideal if you have young children.

 Some of the newest ranges also come with programmers, allowing you to set your blinds to open and close at a certain time or when the temperature rises and falls to help keep the heat in or out, depending on the time of year.

 Skilfully crafted French Pinoleum is a classic blind that creates a timeless look in garden rooms, orangeries and conservatories.
 The woven wood design can be finished in a range of gently muted tones, matching the current trend for pastel colours and natural products in the home.

 The blinds give a soft, dappled light, providing privacy whilst still allowing you to enjoy some of the view from your window.
 This makes them a great choice for rural or coastal homes and for lounges and home offices, where the muted light is perfect for reading, even in summer.